EXETER CONSORTIUM | SCHOOLS' ALLIANCE | DEVON

 Once your application has appeared on our 'Apply' platform we will contact you shortly after receipt.
 If your application meets our criteria you will also be contacted by phone to arrange an interview date, but please do feel free to contact us any time after submitting your application if you need to.

-• Make yourself available to attend the Induction Day event in July
+- Make yourself available to attend the virtual Induction Day event in July

 How will my school placements work?

-During your block practice in the second half of the autumn and spring terms and also for most of the summer term, you will be in school full time, really learning the craft and working with a range of experienced teachers in school.
-You will have a Professional Visiting Tutor who visits you in school to support and quality assure your placement and progress.
+During your block practice in the second half of the autumn and spring terms and also for most of the summer term, you will be in school full time, building confidence and working with a range of experienced teachers in school.
+You will have a Lead Mentor who visits you in school to support and quality assure your placement and progress.
 We also have members of the team who offer additional support when needed.

 WHAT DO OFSTED SAY ABOUT THE PROGRAMME?